 The proactive and combative measures undertaken by the Government to curtail the spread of pandemic COVID-19 are highly appreciable.
 PHD Chamber stands in complete solidarity with the government and have been extending its full-fledged support to the government and its countrymen.
-The Government's decision to exit the Nationwide lockdown in a graded manner by giving equal importance to lives and livelihood of Indian citizens, and allowing selected economic activities in all zones, Red (hotspots), orange and green, based on the intensity of the spread of COVID -19 is highly inspiring.
-The announcement of a bold economic relief package of Rs 20 lakh crores by Hon'ble Prime Minister, totalling to 10% of India's GDP is highly laudable to mitigate the impact of Pandemic COVID-19 on economy, trade and Industry through various relief measures and benefits.
+The Government's decision to exit the Nationwide lockdown in a graded manner by giving equal importance to lives and livelihood of Indian citizens is highly inspiring.
+The announcement of a bold economic relief package of Rs 20 lakh crores by Hon'ble Prime Minister, totaling to 10% of India's GDP is highly laudable as it will help mitigate the impact of Pandemic COVID-19 on economy, trade and Industry through various relief measures and benefits.
+The economic booster package giving equal importance to Land, Labour, Liquidity and Laws, MSMEs and taking equal care of all strata of society is highly appreciated and was the need of the hour to uplift the sentiments of farmers, workers, labourers, industrialists, among others.